peter-daly/clean_ioc/docs/simple-uses.md

 ## Collection resolving

-If you have multiple dependencues you can simply define a dependency as a list[T] and you can return all of the instances.
+If you have multiple dependencues you can simply define a collection type such as list[T], tuple[T] or set[T] and you can return all of the instances.

 ```python